AdityaVaradaraj/ENPM661_AStar_submission/README.md

 Instructions:

-1) Unzip the zip file into a folder.
+1) Download the files into a folder.

 2) Run the python file by "python3 Aditya_Varadaraj.py"